apiflask/apiflask/docs/openapi.md

 ## Tags

-By deafult, the `tag` object is generated automatically based on the blueprints:
+By default, the `tag` object is generated automatically based on the blueprints:

-- A blueprint generate a tag, the name of the bluprint in title form will become the name of the tag.
+- A blueprint generates a tag, the name of the blueprint in title form will become the name of the tag.
-- All routes under the blueprint will be tagged with corresponding tag automatically.
+- All routes under the blueprint will be tagged with the corresponding tag automatically.

-If you want to use a custom tag name for blueprint or want to add more details for the tag, you canuse the `APIBlueprint(tag)` parameter to pass a new name:
+If you want to use a custom tag name for a blueprint or want to add more details for the tag, you can use the `APIBlueprint(tag=...)` parameter to pass a new name:

 ```python
 from apiflask import APIBlueprint